2026 Metropolitan Championships

 The Junior & Senior events will be played at Croydon & Districts Table Tennis Stadium

-The Veterans (incl Over 30's) will be played at Greater Dandenong Table Tennis Stadium
+The Veterans & Para (incl Over 30's) will be played at Greater Dandenong Table Tennis Stadium

 Players MUST qualify for a team event and have made themselves available for selection in a Metro Championships team this year to be eligible for participation in the individual events.